 Statements contained in this annual report on Form 10-K, or Annual Report, regarding our expectations, beliefs, estimates, intentions or strategies are forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act.
 Any statements contained herein that are not statements of historical fact may be deemed to be forward-looking statements.
 For example, words such as "may," "will," "should," "estimates," "predicts," "potential," "continue," "strategy," "believes," "anticipates," "plans," "expects," "intends," and similar expressions are intended to identify forward-looking statements.
 You should not place undue reliance on these forward-looking statements.
 Actual results and trends may differ materially from historical results or those projected in any such forward-looking statements depending on a variety of factors.
 These factors include, but are not limited to, customer acceptance and demand for our voice over Internet protocol, or VoIP, telephony products and services, the reliability of our services, the prices for our services, customer renewal rates, customer acquisition costs, actions by our competitors, including price reductions for their telephone services, potential federal and state regulatory actions, compliance costs, potential warranty claims and product defects, our needs for and the availability of adequate working capital, our ability to innovate technologically, the timely supply of products by our contract manufacturers, potential future intellectual property infringement claims that could adversely affect our business and operating results, and our ability to retain our listing on the NASDAQ Capital Market.
-The forward-looking statements may also be impacted by us as described in this Report, including those set forth under the section entitled "Factors that May Affect Future Results."
-All forward-looking statements.
-Readers are urged to carefully review and consider the various disclosures made in this Annual Report, which attempt to adv
+The forward-looking statements may also be impacted by the additional risks faced by us as described in this Report, including those set forth under the section entitled "Factors that May Affect Future Results."
+All forward-looking statements included in this Annual Report are based on information available to us on the date hereof, an